vvorre/Movielens/Readme.md

 analysis.R - code to analyse data and results

-Reports
+# Reports

 Movielens_Report_pdf - pdf report of the project

 Movielens_Report_html - HTML report of the project

-HTML rendered output is at
+HTML rendered output is at available [here](https://rawcdn.githack.com/vvorre/Movielens/43a006a43040babe2ee0f59e67ba16923ccba9a4/Movielens_Report_html.html)

-Description
+# Description

 In this project, we study the 10M Movielens dataset provided by the GroupLens research lab to predict movie ratings of an user.
 We use some of the techniques developed during the Netflix Challenge to achieve an RMSE of about .78.